- Green Building

 In 2012, two large ground-mounted solar electric (photovoltaic) arrays were installed on agricultural lands operated by Oregon State University as part of “Solar by Degrees,” a large-scale photovoltaic power program coordinated by the Oregon University System.
 OSU was the first to install and have operational its solar arrays.

 The two arrays cover about four acres combined.
 The larger site, with a capacity of 481 kilowatts, is located adjacent to Trysting Tree golf course just east of the Willamette River.
 The second site size is 289 kilowatts and is located adjacent to the bike path just east of the Benton County Fairgrounds near 53rd Street.
 Check real-time monitoring of both sites and see more information.

 The OSU Solar Trailer is a portable device that captures and stores solar energy.
-Its purpose is to educate about photovoltaic (solar electric) energy and provide a renewable, portable power supply.
+Its purpose is to educate about photovoltaic (solar electric) energy technologies and provide a renewable, portable power supply for events.
 It was designed by OSU students as a senior project in mechanical engineering and constructed in 2007.
 The Student Sustainability Initiative provided about $30,000 in project funding in addition to over $20,000 received in product donations and discounts from RJH Enterprises, Outback Power, Smith Glass, MK Battery, Wattsun, Abundant Solar, and Freebird Body and Paint.

 Solar Trailer specifications:

 - 1800 watt solar array - nine Sanyo 200 watt solar modules

 - Two 3.6 kilowatt Outback grid interactive inverters capable of 7.2 kW (60 Amps @ 120 Volt or 30 Amps @ 240 Volt)